 6.6.
 Revise the federal gold-clause statute (31 U.S.C.
 5118) to restore the enforceability of valid private contracts that require payment in gold or silver coins or currency.

 6.7.
 Permit the public to freely exchange bullion for specie at the Mint on demand.
 And likewise, specie for specie-backed notes, and vice versa, at the Treasury.

-6.9.
-Regulate banks lightly and promote free competition between banks.
-Make market entry easy and allow branch banking and fractional reserve banking, but never provide taxpayer bailouts or guarantees for banks that overextend themselves.
+6.12.
+Regulate private banks lightly and promote free competition between banks.
+Make market entry easy, allow branch banking, and tolerate fractional reserve banking, but never provide taxpayer bailouts or guarantees for banks that overextend themselves.
 Keep the bankruptcy laws just, as between creditors and debtors.
-Eliminate federal deposit insurance.
+To reduce moral hazard, phase out federal deposit insurance.

-6.12.
-Overturn, by statutory and judicial means, the mischievous doctrines of the Legal Tender and Gold Clause Cases, which erroneously attribute to the U.S. Government “plenary” economic powers alleged to be “inherent” in national sovereignty, but which are in fact antithetical to the constitutional text and to the spirit of free republican government.
+6.13.
+Overturn, by statutory and judicial means, the mischievous doctrines of the Legal Tender and Gold Clause Cases, which erroneously attribute to the U.S. Government ‘plenary’ economic powers alleged to be ‘inherent’ in national sovereignty, but which are in fact antithetical to the constitutional text and to the spirit of free republican government.

 The purpose of this plank is to protect our liberty and promote our prosperity by protecting our property—to end the government’s ability to meddle with the value of our money.
 That would be the greatest of blessings.

 The plank does this by following the Constitution.
 Read in conjunction with the Ninth and Tenth Amendments, the Constitution’s seven money clauses establish the following five monetary rules for the United States: